lawrennd/old_talks/_ml/includes/parameter-bottleneck.md

 likelihood is log concave[^3] then this information gain provably will increase, with every observed data point.
 How much information we gain will depend on the likelihood associated with each data $\dataScalar_i$.
-This Kullback Leibler divernece has an infomration theoretic interpretation as a communication channel passing information from the training data to the test data.
+This Kullback Leibler divergence has an information theoretic interpretation as a communication channel passing information from the training data to the test data.
 From an information theoretic perspective, the channel bandwidth is controlled by the dimensionality of the parameter vector